eramdam/BetterTweetDeck/README.md

 <a title="Crowdin" target="_blank" href="https://crowdin.com/project/better-tweetdeck"><img src="https://badges.crowdin.net/better-tweetdeck/localized.svg"></a>
 </p>

+# Disclaimer

+As of January 2023, it is clear that Twitter as a company doesn't care or want 3rd party developers to build on their platform.
+As such, I will be leaving BetterTweetDeck to work "as-is".
+I'm not archiving the repo to not lose issues but consider it to be archived.

 # Intro

 Adds some nice options on [TweetDeck](http://tweetdeck.twitter.com) to provide a better experience on the webapp when used on Chrome, Opera and Firefox!